10: No Such Thing As A Soggy Monk

 Break wind.

+That's incredible.
 What is that like an early version of the vaccination idea?
+Sort of.

-Or like taking small doses of a poison to build up a resistance, which some Roman emperors did.
+Or like taking small doses of a poison to build up a resistance, which the old emperors did.
+Yes, exactly.

-uh my appendix uh when I had my appendix taken out and they cut the intestine by accident and stomach acid was pouring out and I was digesting myself, right?
+um my appendix uh when I had my appendix taken out um they cut the intestine by accident and stomach acid was pouring out and I was digesting myself, right?

 So but there was gas trapped inside and the nurses did say you're allowed to leave or eat when you can fart.